GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 12, 2018-B JMJ  Finished moving non-mecanum stuff into new class DriveBase
+Had to also move velocities (`vx, vy, va1`) because they are used to in collision force computation.
+Encoder methods in `DriveBase` are implemented but not tested.

 ## October 12, 2018-A JMJ  Moving non-mecanum stuff out of MecanumDrive and into new class DriveBase
 The move has not yet happened, but the new class `DriveBase` has been created with the required functionality. `DriveBase` keeps track of the position and orientation of the robot,